Advertiser Disclosure

 Status Match and Status Challenge

-The initial status match granted by Turkish Airlines Miles&Smiles is normally valid for 4 months.
-To extend this status to 1 year, you must complete at least 1 international flight during that period.
+The initial status match granted by Turkish Airlines Miles&Smiles is usually valid for 4 months.
+To extend this status to 1 year, you must complete at least 1 international flight during the 4 months.
 Keep good records and be persistent, as the process can be tedious.

 How To Submit a Request

-Use the Turkish Airlines feedback form to submit your request.
+Submit your request using the Turkish Airlines feedback form.
 Select the Miles&Smiles program as the topic.
-Be sure to include a copy of your current elite membership card (front and back) and a copy of your current statement.
-You’ll also want to include your Miles&Smiles membership number.
+Be sure to include a copy of your current elite membership card (front and back), your current statement, and your Miles&Smiles membership number.

 United Airlines